Jmgr/actiona/README.md

  - Begin/end/call a procedure

 Each action has parameters, and Javascript can be written in every field and will be run when the action is executed.

+## Contributing

+Code contributions as PR are very welcome.
+Sponsoring is also possible either through [Liberapay](https://liberapay.com/Jmgr), GitHub [Sponsors](https://github.com/sponsors/Jmgr) or using the Cardano (ADA) cryptocurrency: addr1v9zj0klgp8pwa6kf7956nfj5qn7gjuw5x2lyt86vhcwj0xg0eytad -- thanks!

+Monetary contributions will be used to pay for the rental of the dedicated server hosting Actiona's updater and installers (~€37/month), and to pay for the required code signing certificates on Windows (a few hundred pounds at least).